florianthiel/ember-cli-prismic/README.md

 # ember-cli-prismic

-This README outlines the details of collaborating on this Ember addon.

-## What it does
+An ember-cli addon for using [prismic.io](https://prismic.io) in Ember.js applications.

-This addon does:
+This addon provides :

-* Provide `prismic` service in order to query a prismic.io repository
+* `prismic` service to query a prismic.io repository
-* Provide `as-text` and `as-html` template helpers
+* `as-text` and `as-html` template helpers to display prismic.io documents fields

-This addon does **not**:

-* Provide a prismic.io API endpoint for testing
+* `PrismicJS` and `PrismicDOM` global variables (imported from the [prismic.io Javascript development kit](https://github.com/prismicio/prismic-javascript))

 ## Usage